AdobeDocs/campaign.en/help/v8/start/manage-permissions.md

 1. Save your changes.

-You can now add users to this new group.
+You can now add users to this new product profile, as explained in [this section](#add-users).

+Best practice is to assign product profiles to user groups.
+Managing permissions by user is not a sustainable model.

 ## Work with user groups{#user-groups}

+You can use the Admin Console to create user groups and assign users to them.

+A user group is a collection of different users that have to be given a shared set of permissions.
+Learn how to create user groups in [this section](https://helpx.adobe.com/ie/enterprise/using/user-groups.html){target="_blank"}.

+You can assign product profiles to user groups.
+So, all the users in that group to receive the same set of product permissions.

 ## Named rights{#named-rights}

-Adobe Campaign comes with a set of named rights that let you define the permissions assigned to operators and groups of operators.
+Adobe Campaign comes with a set of named rights that let you define the permissions assigned to users and groups of users.
 These rights can be edited from the **[!UICONTROL Administration > Access management > Named rights]** folder of Campaign explorer.

-Default operator groups and named rights allow users to access certain folders in the navigation hierarchy, and grant read, write, and delete permissions.
+Named Rights grant permissions to:

+* Perform operations
+    For example, the **Analyze** button in the Delivery editor is activated for members of the **Delivery Operator** group who have the **Prepare Delivery** Named Right

+* Access to folders
+    Membership of Operator Groups can grant or restrict access rights to folders, by changing the security settings on folders.
+[Learn more](../audiences/folders-and-views.md#restrict-access-to-a-folder).

+    For example it can impact: **Write access** to create new entities (such as deliveries, profiles, etc.), **Read access** to use entities, **Delete access** to delete entities.

-Named rights are:
+Default named rights in Adobe Campaign are:

 * **[!UICONTROL ADMINISTRATION]**: Operators with the **[!UICONTROL ADMINISTRATION]** right has full access on the instance.
 Admin users can execute/create/edit/delete any object such as workflow, delivery, scripts, etc.